AtlasWiki/js-parse/README.md

                       does not probe third-party urls with request methods (default: False) -n, --no-logo         hides logo (default: False)
 -r REQUESTS, --requests REQUESTS
-                      the number of concurrent/multiple requests per second (it is multiplied by 2 as it does both GET and POST) (default is set to 12 req/sec which would be actually 24) (default: 12)
+                      the number of concurrent/multiple requests per second (it is multiplied by 2 as it does both GET and POST) (default is set to 12 req/sec (without specifying)
+                      which would be actually 24) (default: 12) --scope [SCOPE ...]   specify domain names for file extraction.
+Extract js files from the domain(s), Ex: google.com (default: None)
--m, --merge           create file and merge all urls into it (default: False) -i, --isolate         create multiple files and store urls where they were parsed from (default: False)
+-j, --json-report     json report/summary of all urls (default: False) -m, --merge           create file and merge all urls into it (default: False) -i, --isolate         create multiple files and store urls where they were parsed from (default: False)
 ```